noiseprotocol/noise_spec/noise.md

    `HASHLEN` bytes.
-Due to channel-binding values ([Section 9.3](#channel-binding)) this function must either be resistant to length-extension attacks, or must only allow length-extension if the extended data contains non-ASCII characters (this requirement is met by standard hash functions such as SHA-2, SHA-3, and BLAKE2).
+Due to channel-binding values ([Section 9.3](#channel-binding)) this function must either be resistant to length-extension attacks, or must only allow length-extension if the extended data contains non-ASCII characters (these requirements are met by standard hash functions such as SHA2, SHA3, and BLAKE2).

  * **`HASHLEN`** = A constant specifying the size in bytes of the hash output.
    Must be 32 or 64.